Supreme Court landmark win to change discrimination against marital status and cohabitation laws.

 If they had been married Denise would have automatically be entitled to the pension as his widow.

-Instead, co-habiting partners were only eligible for survivor’s allowances if they were nominated on a form.
+Instead, according to cohabitation laws, partners were only eligible for survivor’s allowances if they were nominated on a form.
 This form had not been completed, although Ms Brewster thought it had.

 In this case, the form has been condemned as “unlawful discrimination” by the Supreme Court because you do not have to complete it if you are married.